Weekend Project: The Best Way to Clean Your Pontoon Carpet

 Step 1 Use a medium-stiff bristle brush.
 (Bristles that are too soft won't get the job done, but bristles that are too hard can rip the carpet fibers.)
 Tip: A long-handled brush or extension rod can reduce back strain.

-Step 2 Brush the whole surface of the carpet with the brush.
+Step 2 Use the brush to Brush the whole surface of the carpet.
 This will "fluff" the carpet fibers.

 Step 3 If desired, vacuum again with your shop vacuum.